-Your admissions essay is an essential part of your application.
-It should not be personal, but rather deal with your professional goals, academic interests and research experience.
+Your admissions essay tells the story of why you are applying to a particular program and are a strong candidate.
+A statement of purpose should present your professional goals, academic interests and research experience.
+The tone will resemble a cover letter more than a narrative essay for undergraduate admissions.
 Schools will be interested in your potential as scholar.
-It is important to read the question or prompt carefully before answering, as some programs are very specific about the kinds of information they want in this statement.
+It is critical to read the question or prompt carefully as some programs are very specific about what you should write.

 Your statement of purpose should address three issues:

 - What you have done in the field and how it has prepared you for graduate study

 - What you want to study and why, including your career goals